-A group of musculoskeletal ultrasound experts, who are also members of the independent TUI Steering Committee, has produced five algorithms suggesting when ultrasound can be used to aid diagnosis, inform the assessment of treatment response/disease monitoring and to evaluate stable disease state or remission in patients with suspected or established rheumatoid arthritis.
-These were published in the Annals of the Rheumatic Diseases, Nov 2016, 75(11) 1902-1908;DOI 10.1136/annrheumdis-2016-209646
+Members of the independent TUI Steering Committee have published five algorithms suggesting when ultrasound can be used to aid diagnosis, support assessment of treatment response/disease monitoring, and to evaluate stable disease state or remission in patients with suspected or established rheumatoid arthritis.See algorithms

-“An algorithmic approach to ultrasound evaluation may help to achieve the goal of improving rheumatoid arthritis diagnosis and management in daily, clinical practice.– Professor Maria Antonietta D'Agostino
+An algorithmic approach to ultrasound evaluation may help to achieve the goal of improving rheumatoid arthritis diagnosis and management in daily, clinical practice.– Professor Maria Antonietta D'Agostino

 How might ultrasound add value to aid diagnosis, inform therapeutic response and the assessment of disease state?View case studies